fondbot/framework/README.md

 **WARNING!
 THIS PACKAGE IS STILL IN DEVELOPMENT.
 API AND USAGE MAY CHANGE DRAMATICALLY UNTIL v1.0.0**

 ## About Fondbot
-FondBot is a library for building chat bots with built-in Laravel framework integration.
+FondBot is a frameworks for building chat bots.

 The main goal of this project is to provide elegant and flexible architecture to develop and maintain chatbot projects from small to the big ones.